datonic/hub/README.md

 These are some of the principles to keep in mind when thinking about Datonic projects.

 - [FAIR](https://www.go-fair.org/fair-principles/).
-- Minimal and flexible.
+- Minimal (KISS) and flexible.
 Rely on tools that do one thing and do it well.
 - No vendor lock-in.
   - Rely on Open code, standards, and infrastructure.
   - Use the tool you want to create, explore, and consume the datasets.
 Agnostic of any tooling or infrastructure provider.